wp-plugins/contact-form-with-shortcode/readme.txt

 = Other Optional Options =
 * Create unlimited number of contact forms.
 * Create dynamic form fields.
+* Easily Setup Form Name, From E-mail and E-mail Body

+= Contact Form With Shortcode PRO =
+The PRO version of this plugin supports Newsletter subscription.
+You can get from <a href="http://aviplugins.com/contact-form-with-shortcode-pro/">here</a> in USD 5.00

+* Create unlimited newsletter templats.
+* Send recent posts in the newsletter email.
+There are different options available to choose from to create your desired newsletter Email.
+* Send Custom posts in the Newsletter Email.
+* Choose Theme for your newsletter.
+Downloadable themes are available for Newsletter Templates.
+* Send bulk Emails to the subscribers.

 == Installation ==